Dinamo Zagreb records and statistics: Transfers

-Dinamo Zagreb players on major international tournaments
+Dinamo Zagreb players in major international tournaments

-Lists below show Dinamo Zagreb players who represented their countries on major senior continental and world competitions.
+Lists below show Dinamo Zagreb players who represented their countries in major senior continental and world competitions.
 All players were on the squad list of their national team and under contract as Dinamo Zagreb players at the time.
 Flag in front of the name indicates national team that the player has represented.
 Gold, silver and bronze icon after the players name indicates medal won with the nation in question.